 By locating these heaters closer to the living area in the home they also help to eliminate the heat loss involved with pushing warm air through extensive duct-work from the basement or attic.
 When considering a propane wall heater, there are a few basic decisions you’ll have to make to find the right model for your home

-Our Selection of the 5 Best Propane Wall Heaters:
+The 5 Best Propane Wall Heaters:

 First of all, this is a quality heater that is vent free and uses liquid propane.
 This makes it really user-friendly, and you won’t have to restructure the entirety of you home just so you can fit this in.
 Not only that, but it has a lot of power, covering around 1000 square feet, and has a solid output of 30000 BTUs per hour.
 Also, since it uses blue flame technology, it heats up you home with more efficiently than a standard heater.
 It does so by giving off the heat upwards, which causes the air to circulate and heat up faster.